 - Clive D. Field, 'Sources for the Study of Protestant Nonconformity in the John Rylands University Library of Manchester', Bulletin of the John Rylands University Library of Manchester, vol. 71, no. 2 (1989), pp. 135-9.

-Enquiries about the Christian Brethren Archive should be directed to David Johnston-Smith, Christian Brethren Archivist.
+Enquiries about the Christian Brethren Archive should be directed to Jane Speller, Curator, Christian Brethren Archive.